sassoftware/viya4-deployment/README.md

   - Deploy [metrics-server](https://github.com/bitnami/charts/tree/master/bitnami/metrics-server/)
   - Manage storageClass settings

-- Deploy SAS Viya
+- Deploy the SAS Viya Platform
   - Retrieve the deployment assets using [SAS Viya Orders CLI](https://github.com/sassoftware/viya4-orders-cli)
   - Retrieve cloud configuration from tfstate (if using a SAS Viya 4 IaC project)
-  - Run the [kustomize](https://github.com/kubernetes-sigs/kustomize) process and deploy SAS Viya
+  - Run the [kustomize](https://github.com/kubernetes-sigs/kustomize) process and deploy the SAS Viya platform
   - Create affinity rules such that processes are targeted to appropriately labeled nodes
   - Create pod disruption budgets for each service such that cluster maintenance will not let the last instance of a service go down (during a node maintenance operation, for example)
   - Use kustomize to mount user private (home) directories and data directories on CAS nodes and on compute server instances
   - Deploy [SAS Viya Monitoring for Kubernetes](https://github.com/sassoftware/viya4-monitoring-kubernetes)
   - Deploy MPP or SMP CAS servers

-- Manage SAS Viya Deployments
+- Manage SAS Viya Platform Deployments
-  - Organize and persist configuration for any number of SAS Viya deployments across namespaces, clusters, or cloud providers.
+  - Organize and persist configuration for any number SAS Viya platform deployments across namespaces, clusters, or cloud providers.

 - SAS Viya Multi-tenant Deployment
-  - Multi-tenancy in SAS Viya creates and manages separate and secure cloud-computing units.
+  - Multi-tenancy in the SAS Viya platform creates and manages separate and secure cloud-computing units.
 See [SAS Viya Multi-Tenancy Documentation](./docs/user/Multi-Tenancy.md) for details.

-- SAS Viya SingleStore Deployment
+- SAS Viya with SingleStore Deployment
   - SingleStore is a cloud-native database designed for data-intensive applications.
 See [SAS Viya SingleStore Documentation](./docs/user/SingleStore.md) for details.

 ## Prerequisites